jleppert/xgettext-dust/README.md

 xgettext-dust
 =============

+tl;dr - don't reinvent the wheel.
+If you're using Dust and need to internationalize your app, you should be using gettext.

 Parses dust templates and extracts strings, generating a Gettext POT file for use in i18n translation systems.

 We take a dust template that has one or more @i18n helper calls: